sabre-io/sabre.io/source/event/promise.md

 ### `all(Promise[] $promises)`

 The `all` method is a static method.
-You can specify 1 or more promises to it, and it returns a new promise.
+You can specify 1 or more Promises to it, and it returns a new Promise.

-The new promise will fulfill when all the passed promises are fulfilled.
+The new Promise will fulfill when all the passed Promises are fulfilled.

-The value for this is an array with all the result values for every promise.
+The value for this is an array with all the result values for every Promise.
-If any of the promises fails, the 'all promise' will also fail with just that message.
+If any of the Promises fails, the 'All Promise' will also fail with just that message.

     $promise1 = new Promise();